 - Matthew 22:30

-So Jesus says that we will in nature be like angels, that's a clue.
-That's a clue.
-So what do we know about angels?
+Here, Jesus says that we will be like angels in nature.
+This is a clue.
+What, therefore, do we know about angels?

-- Angels know the difference between human beings because they interact with humans.
-Gabriel, was it not Gabriel that went to see Mary?
-He knew she was Mary, he knew who she was.
+- Angels know the difference between one human being and another, and they interact with humans.
+The angel Gabriel knew it was Mary, he knew who she was.
 Did he not also go see Elizabeth?
 He knew the difference between Mary and Elizabeth, he interacted with them, so obviously angels can interact with humans.

-- Angels also have the ability to interact with different individuals, they're not just a spirit power, wandering around there with no consciousness.
+- Angels also have the ability to interact with different individuals, they are not simply spirit power without consciousness.

 - Angels also interact with other angels and spirit beings, and they can distinguish from among them.
 Michael, for example, and Satan disputed over Moses's body, Jude 1:9.
-And the Angel of the Lord, referring to Michael the archangel, as a prince of nations, Daniel 10:21.
+We know that the Angel of the Lord, referring to Michael the archangel, was a prince of nations, Daniel 10:21.

-- There's a hierarchy of angels, and they have a certain relationship with people and also with nations.
-If angels have recognition skills and they're able to communicate with humans and as well as other spirits, according to Jesus, then it's reasonable to conclude that we also will have this ability to recognize angels as well as one another.
+- There is a hierarchy of angels, and they have a certain relationship with people and with nations.
+If angels have recognition skills and are able to communicate with humans and as well as other spirits, according to Jesus it is reasonable to conclude that we also will have these abilities.

-Remember, we're going to be transformed into the perfect version of ourselves, not different versions.
-I'll become the perfect version of myself that God has in mind, I'm not going to become something else.
+Remember, we are going to be transformed into the perfect version of ourselves, not different versions.
+I'll become the perfect version of myself that God has in mind, I'm not going to become something or someone else.
 What's the point?
 Where's the joy?
 If I'm someone else and have a different consciousness, where is my joy?
 My joy is that I remember being a sinner, I remember being saved, I remember being faithful to the Lord and serving Him, and now everything He said to me that would happen is happening, and I'm rejoicing.
-Why, because I remember, that's why.
-If I'm a different thing, well what's the point of all of this?
-No point to it.
-What will be eliminated is sin and death, not our uniqueness as beings.
+What will be eliminated are sin and death, not our uniqueness as beings.

 - Revelation 22:1-5

-I'd love to unpack that for about a half hour, just this verse.
-Look at all the things, he's talking about us here.
 The Bible says that once in heaven our focus will not be on ourselves or on our loved ones, whether we recognize them or not.
-Our focus, our devotion and joy, will come from our ability to face the Son of God and glory in His live forever.
+Our focus, our devotion and joy, will come from our ability to face the Son of God and glory in His life forever.
 I'm persuaded that the attraction and the love we have for our families and spouses will pale in comparison to the radiant beauty and joy produced by our presence before the Lord.
 In my opinion the purpose for our knowing each other in heaven will be to share the unfathomable joy we experience in knowing God forever.
 Like all good things, they are enhanced when shared with another.